Stop Telling Your Employees That Safety is Everyone’s Responsibility

 Other factors, for example a worker rushing because they have a child they need to pick up as quickly as possible after work, or for an appointment, etc., really do fall more to the worker.
 That said, keeping an open and friendly dialogue with workers can make it so that employees aren’t afraid to ask to leave a bit early on days when its necessary.
 There’s always something you can do.

-The point of all of this, from the beginning of our safety cloche discussion to where we ended up now with a basic exploration of responsibility for safety in the workplace, is that any mantra, adage, slogan, saying, etc. that makes its way into your workplace vernacular should reinforce the right ideas, safety-related or otherwise.
+The point of all of this, from the beginning of our safety cliche discussion to where we ended up now with a basic exploration of responsibility for safety in the workplace, is that any safety mantra, adage, slogan, saying, etc. that makes its way into your workplace vernacular should reinforce the right ideas, safety-related or otherwise.

 - 26 Years Later – A Look At The Evolution of Safety Culture